mui/material-ui/docs/data/joy/customization/theme-components/theme-components.md

 }
 ```

-You can check all of component identifiers from [here](https://github.com/mui/material-ui/blob/master/packages/mui-joy/src/styles/components.d.ts#L57).
+## Using design tokens per props

-## Access theme and props
+To change the styles of a given prop using design tokens values from the theme, use a callback as value to the style overrides.

-To apply a style based on props, provide a callback as a value to the style overrides.
 The argument contains `theme` and `ownerState` (props).

 ```js
 extendTheme({